TwilioDevEd/call-tracking-laravel/readme.md

 ## Running locally

+### Installing Postgres

+Start a local PostgreSQL database and create a database.
+If on a Mac, I recommend [Postgres.app](http://postgresapp.com/).
+You will need to create a new database the application can use.

 ### The web application

 1. Clone the repository, copy the included `env.example` as `.env` and customize it to your needs.
 If you already have a [TwiML app under your account](https://www.twilio.com/user/account/apps) you'd like to use, you will also need to specify its SID.
-2. Use composer to install the app's dependencies by running `composer install` in the repo's root
+1. Use composer to install the app's dependencies by running `composer install` in the repo's root
+1. Run `php artisan key:generate` to generate an `APP_KEY` that Laravel will use for token and cookies.
+1. If you're on OS X you might need to install the PDO drivers for so Eloquent can connect to your database.
+If you're running PHP 5.6 something like `brew install php56-pdo-pgsql` should do it.
-3. Run the database migrations using `php artisan migrate`.
+1. Run the database migrations using `php artisan migrate`.
 If the database is configured correctly in `.env` this will get you a working database
-4. Go to `http://localhost:8000/dashboard`.
+1. Go to `http://localhost:8000/dashboard`.
 If everything is configured correctly you should see a dashboard and some numbers you can buy through Twilio's API.
 Buy at least one number and start calling the lead sources.